-A person's name may only be written on the ballot as a write-in candidate for a voternominated office at the Presidential Primary Election. § 8606
+A person's name may only be written on the ballot as a write-in candidate for a voternominated office at the Primary Election. § 8606

-A person's name may be written on the ballot as a write-in candidate for partynominated/partisan and nonpartisan offices at the Presidential Primary Election and the General Election.
+A person's name may be written on the ballot as a write-in candidate for partynominated and nonpartisan offices at the Primary Election and the General Election.
+There are no party-nominated offices on the November 6, 2018 General Election ballot.